826137077/gray-scott-sim/README.md

 cd gray-scott-sim
 ```

-2. Build a Project with CMake
+2. Build a project with CMake

 ```bash
 mkdir build